ForwardFeed/er-future-calc/README.md

 Anyway, So I pull data from my dex in the data creation(again this is one way to do it).
 Then I create a JSON file (that I will gzip at one point) for the UI and codegen some rust for enums.

+### Build Pipeline

+0. Setup the version that will be, ex: 2.5
+1. Get the data from nextdex into data_creator/*/in/gamedataV2.5.json
+2. Generate with the data creator
+- Data for the UI into gzip placed in a data folder inside the UI
+- Codegenerate rust code for enums mainly inside calc/src/types/
+3. Compile the calc, and deposit the wasm result into its own folder in ui/public/wasm
+4. Build the UI and here depends on where do I deposit it.